darwintantuco/the_big_username_blacklist/README.md

 false
 ```

-### Adding custom string to blacklist
+### Extending blacklist

-This is useful when there are existing routes that you don't want to be a valid username.
+This is useful when there are existing routes or reserved words that you don't want to be a valid username.

 ```elixir
 iex> custom_blacklist = ["about-me", "contact-us"]